 The Audit Committee was established by the Board to oversee our corporate accounting and financial reporting processes and audits of its financial statements.
-For this purpose, the Audit Committee performs several functions.
-The Audit Committee evaluates the performance of and assesses the qualifications of our independent registered public accounting firm; determines and approves the engagement of our independent registered public accounting firm; determines and engage new independent registered public accounting firm or to appoint and engage new independent registered public accounting firm or to appoint and engage new independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of our independent registered public accounting firm on our audit engagement team as required by law; reviews and approves or rejects transactions between our company and any related persons; confers with management and our independent registered public accounting firm regarding the effectiveness of internal control over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and meets to review our annual audited financial statements and quarterly financial statements with management and our independent registered public accounting firm, including a review of our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+For this purpose, the Audit Committee performs several functions:

+- evaluate the performance of and assesses the qualifications of our independent registered public accounting firm; - determine and approve the engagement of our independent registered public accounting firm; - determine whether to retain or terminate our existing independent registered public accounting firm or to appoint and engage new independent registered public accounting firms; - review and approve the retention of our independent registered public accounting firm to perform any proposed permissible non-audit services; - monitor the rotation of partners of our independent registered public accounting firm on our audit engagement team as required by law;

+- review and approve or reject transactions between the Company and any related persons; - confer with management and our independent registered public accounting firm regarding the effectiveness of internal control over financial reporting; - establish procedures, as required under applicable law, for the receipt, retention and treatment of complaints received regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and - meet to review our annual audited financial statements and quarterly financial statements with management and our independent registered public accounting firm, including a review of our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."

 The Audit Committee is currently composed of three directors: Mr. Gangolli, Mr. Thurman and Mr. Hilzinger, with Mr. Hilzinger serving as Chair.
-Prior to June 21, 2022, Mr. Haddadin served on the Audit Committee until he was replaced by Mr. Thurman.
 The Audit Committee met four times during the fiscal year.
 The Board has adopted a written Audit Committee charter that is available to stockholders on our website at https://ir.outlooktherapeutics.com/corporate-governance/governance-highlights.

 The Board reviews the Nasdaq listing standards definition of independence for Audit Committee members on an annual basis and has determined that all members of our Audit Committee are independent (as independence is currently defined in Rule 5605(c)(2)(A)(i) and (ii) of the Nasdaq listing standards).
-The Board has determined that each of the members of the Audit Committee satisfies the independence requirements under Rule 10A-3(b)(1) of the Exchange Act.
+The Board has determined that each of the members of the Audit Committee satisfies the independence requirements under Rule 10A-3(b)(1) of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 The Board has also determined that Mr. Hilzinger qualifies as an "audit committee financial expert," as defined in applicable SEC rules.